Coffee Roasters

 The simplicity of this design is winning over roasters all over the globe, and it’s easy to see why.
 There are no moving parts on this one, and the internal design of the ceramic roaster allows the beans to be heated equally.
 A waffle-like grid on the inside makes sure that the heat is distributed evenly, while heat and noise can escape through a couple of well-placed holes.

-If you need to roast up a kilo of coffee quickly and easily, you might consider this option from Gene cafe.
-Its user-friendly design makes this a no-brainer for coffee roasting newbies, and it’s easy on the eye as well.
+If you need to roast a kilo of coffee quickly and easily, you might consider this option from Gene Cafe.
+Its user-friendly design makes it a no-brainer for coffee-roasting newbies, and it’s easy on the eye as well.

 This option is perfect if you’d like to take advantage of some of the most technologically advanced features available.
-Aside from giving you a range of controls, you can even connect this roaster to your computer.
+In addition to giving you a range of controls, you can even connect this roaster to your computer.

 The Nesco coffee roaster is another smart choice, and it could be perfect if you don’t have much space.
-The compact design makes this coffee roaster a welcome addition to even the most cramped kitchen counters, and it’s still more than capable of delivering excellent coffee beans.
+Its compact design makes it a welcome addition to even the most cramped kitchen counters, and it’s still more than capable of delivering excellent coffee beans.